miqqie/ELT-Project/4_data_validation.md

 In total, there were a **total of 37 tests**.

+Please refer to 4i_schema.yml for the full code.

 **dbt test** was run and a total of 1 tests failed.
 The test that failed was:

 1. Sum of total price and total freight value should equate to total payment value of the order when delivery status is "delivered" (569)